LEARN: Dispatches from Capacity Interactive’s Bootcamp 2024

 Recently, MPMG Partner Brian Paterson had the experience of traveling to NYC to participate in Capacity Interactive’s Bootcamp: A geekfest dedicated to digital marketing for arts & culture!

-Here are his top three takeaways:
+Here are Brian’s top three takeaways:

 Unreasonable Hospitality